-- To post items for sale you may submit the information on the My Maranatha Announcements.
+- To post items for sale you may submit the information to the Classifieds page on the My Maranatha Announcements.

-- If you wish to send surveys to more than 30 people for a class project, the instructor will need to contact the I. T. department.
+- If you wish to send surveys to more than 30 people for a class project, the instructor will need to contact the Office of Institutional Research.

 - You will be held responsible for failing to report receipt of the objectionable material and/or for forwarding it.

-- If you receive an inappropriate email or other electronic transmission (excluding SPAM, which you should delete immediately) that contains objectionable material (i.e. profanity, lewd, or crude content), report the communication using this process:
+- If you receive an inappropriate email or other electronic transmissions (excluding SPAM, which you should delete immediately) that contains objectionable material (i.e., profanity, lewd, or crude content), report the communication using this process: